Regardless if the employers in Romania contract Romanian or foreign individuals, they must fulfill certain obligations.

 The employment of an individual under the age of 15 is forbidden.

-The future employee has to present to the Employer documents as:
+The future employee must present to the Employer documents as:

 - the study diploma(s)